brometheuss/WW2021.CINEMA/docs/04-web-api.md

 }
 ```

+### What is Idempotent REST API?

+An **IDEMPOTENT** HTTP method is an HTTP method that can be called many times without different outcomes.
+It would not matter if the method is called only once, or ten times over.
+The result should be the same.
+It essentially means that the result of a successfully performed request is independent of the number of times it is executed.

 ### PUT vs PATCH

 The only similarity between the two is that they can both be used to update resources in a given location.